StephenCleary/arc-templates/doc/engine.md

 ## Constructor

-The `Arc` constructor can take two parameters: [a filesystem and a pathsystem](filesystem.md).
-The default values for these parameters are sufficient for Node environments.
+The `Arc` constructor can take up to three parameters: [a filesystem, a pathsystem](filesystem.md), and an [escape function](expressions.md#escaping).
+The default values for these parameters are sufficient for Node environments generating HTML documents.

 ## load